 Readmitted students will be charged the tuition rate currently in effect.
 A student’s account must be current at the time of readmission.

 Transfer credit acceptability is determined after admission by School of Education faculty.
-Program requirements may be waived only when the course content equates to a University of Redlands course and when obsolescence is not a factor.
+Program requirements may be waived only when the course content equates to a University of Redlands course and when obsolescence is not a factor; advisor approval is required.

 ACADEMIC REVIEW BOARD PETITION (ARB)